krystianpis/MMCSchool-DG-M-Grid/readme.md

 ## Purpose of this project

-This project is lesson from MMC School course part 3 website project based on Grid - DM & G Corporation.
+This project is lesson from MMC School course part 3 website project based on Grid - DG&M Corporation.

 ## Future plans